Web26-veganmeats/BE/README.md

 ## All Access Endpoints

-**Anyone has access to all restaurant information and menu items ‘https://veganmeets-buildweek.herokuapp.com/api/restaurants’**
+**Everyone has access to all restaurant information and menu items ‘https://veganmeets-buildweek.herokuapp.com/api/restaurants’**
 ```
 Sample Body:
 [